Dixon Arroyo (weightlifter)

 Dixon Bladimir Arroyo Valdez (born 12 August 1997) is an Ecuadorian weightlifter.
 He won the gold medal in men's +109 kg event at the 2022 South American Games held in Asunción, Paraguay.
 He is also a two-time gold medalist at the 2022 Bolivarian Games held in Valledupar, Colombia.

-In 2019, he competed in the men's 109 kg event at the Pan American Games held in Lima, Peru.
+In 2019, Arroyo competed in the men's 109 kg event at the Pan American Games held in Lima, Peru.
 In 2021, he competed in the men's +109 kg event at the World Weightlifting Championships held in Tashkent, Uzbekistan.
+Arroyo won the bronze medal in the men's +102 kg event at the 2023 Pan American Games held in Santiago, Chile.

+He won the bronze medal in his event at the 2024 Bolivarian Games held in Ayacucho, Peru.